-For some time now, authorities have been worried that their critical infrastructure will be shut down or severely compromised.
+For some time now, authorities have been worried that critical infrastructure cyberattacks will be shut them down or severely compromised them.

 We already saw some sporadic ones in past years: